 1. In order to receive the benefit of paid sick leave, employees must first work a set number of hours

-The main requirement for workers to receive the benefit of paid sick leave is at least 30 days of work.
+The main requirement for workers to receive the benefit of paid sick leave in California is at least 30 days of work.
 This requirement applies to part-time and temporary workers as well.
 After being employed at least 90 days employees can begin using the sick days they have accrued.

 2. The law applies to all private employees and even some public employees as well